Raisin (musical): Synopsis

-In Chicago in 1951, an African-American family, Ruth Younger, her husband Walter Lee Younger, their son Travis and Walter's mother are living in a cramped apartment.
+In Chicago in 1951, an African-American family – Ruth Younger, her husband Walter Lee Younger, their son Travis, and Walter's mother Mama Lena – are living in a cramped apartment.
 Walter is a chauffeur but thinks that his father's life insurance policy proceeds will buy a way to a better life.
-He plans on buying a liquor store, but his mother Mama Lena Younger is against the selling of liquor.
+He plans on buying a liquor store, but his mother is against the selling of liquor.
 Tensions arise as Walter tries to convince Mama Lena to forget her dream of buying the family its own small house ("A Whole Lotta Sunlight").

 Walter decides to make the deal for the liquor store and signs the papers with his partners Bobo Jones and Willie Harris.
-Beneatha Younger, Walter's sister, is in college and is romantically involved with an African exchange student, Asagai.
+Beneatha, Walter's sister, is in college and is romantically involved with an African exchange student, Asagai.
 When Walter comes home drunk he joins Beneatha in a celebratory dance, picturing himself as a chieftain ("African Dance").
 Ruth and Walter fight about their future but they reconcile ("Sweet Time").
 Mama arrives to announce that she has bought a house in the white neighborhood of Clybourne Park, and Walter leaves in anger ("You Done Right").

 Walter has not returned home and Mama finds him in a bar.
 She apologizes and gives him an envelope filled with money.
 She asks him to deposit $3,000 for Beneatha's college education, and tells him the rest is for him.
 As the family packs to move, a representative of Clybourne Park, Karl Lindner, arrives and offers to buy back the house.
 Walter, Ruth and Beneatha mockingly tell Mama of the enlightened attitude of their new neighbors.
 Just then Bobo arrives to tell the family the bad news that Willie has run off with the money.
 This forces Walter to contact Lindner and accept the offer to buy back the house.
 Although Beneatha berates her brother for not standing up for principles, Mama shows compassion and understanding ("Measure the Valleys").

 When Lindner arrives, Walter announces that the family will, after all, move to the new house.